 If you’re interested in cutting-edge sport science, please sign up to our free newsletter using the form below and receive a single free study review every month!

 How much lean mass do bodybuilders lose pre-competition?

 Many experts suggest that when losing weight around half your weight-loss will be lean mass and half will be body fat.
 The same experts also often suggest that you could lose even more lean mass if you ignore their advice and do an excessive amount of cardio.
 However, a study published over 10 years ago shows that in preparation for competition, female bodybuilders used nearly 2 hours of cardio, 6-days a week and only 23% of their weight-loss was lean body mass.
 Are you curious to see what happened?
-Here’s a brief review of what the researchers did.
+In this article, Chris Beardsley (@SandCResearch) provides a review of what the researchers did.